 Individuals who suffer from pseudogynecomastia can embark on a weight-loss and exercise program as a first line treatment.
-When the diet and exercise plan do not work, a procedure like liposuction is the next course of solution to permanently remove the excess fat accumulation.
+When the diet and exercise plan does not work, a procedure like liposuction can permanently remove the excess fat accumulation.

-For those who are suffering from true gynecomastia or mixed gynecomastia, the best available and clinically proven treatment is Gynecomastia Surgery, which can help to effectively address the issue.
+For those who are suffering from true gynecomastia or mixed gynecomastia, the best available and clinically proven treatment is Gynecomastia Surgery, which can help to address the issue effectively.

 Dr. Ivan Puah, Medical Director Amaris B. Clinic, is accredited by the Ministry Of Health Singapore to perform liposuction in Singapore, which is a requirement here.
-He has more than 20 years of clinical practice of which 14 years were spent in the field of aesthetic medicine.
-Dr. Puah’s personalised and meticulous approach have been helping many patients address their concerns and his professional, and warm disposition have helped ease many worries.
+He has more than 20 years of clinical practice, of which 14 years were spent in the field of aesthetic medicine.
+Dr Puah’s personalised and meticulous approach have helped many gynecomastia sufferers to alleviate their body issues.